When I strip everything else away, what's the only thing I truly desire for my life? At the end of the day, it's peace.

 When am I most fully content?

 I awoke at 4am.
 It was too early to get up.
 I meditated.
 About 20 minutes later, I returned to bed, still exhausted.
 As I fell back into a state that is best described as between being asleep and being awake, I had a sense of peace rush over me.
 It's happened before.
 In fact, these kind of mornings are what I live for!
 Not stressed about anything.
 Not feeling incomplete in anyway.
-Not feeling I need to be doing something more.
-Feeling I have enough.
+No sense that I need to 'be' or 'do' more.
+That I am whole and complete.
+The knowing that I have enough (always have and always will).
 That not only this moment, but that my entire life is enough.
 Everything else is icing on the cake.

 Beyond having a home, people who love us, and the comforts of modern living, what more do we truly need?